hallambaker/PHB-Build-Tools/readme.md

 All the tools may be used in standalone mode from the console.

-The tools did run in Visual Studio until some recent changes broke them.
-This is being fixed.
+The tools have been implemented as Visual Studio extensions in the past, this stopped working with the move to .NET Core but may be fixed in the future.